-About the Camp Atterbury Museum
+Camp Atterbury Museum Hours

-To order your Memorial Brick, to be placed in the memorial walk at the reflecting pool, download the Brick Memorial Order Form.
+To order your Memorial Brick for placement in the memorial walk at the reflecting pool, please download the Brick Memorial Order Form.
 The Camp Atterbury Veterans Memorial Association (CAVMA) works through volunteers to provide direct support to operations and events for the Camp Atterbury Museum.
-To become a member of CAVMA or to volunteer in the museum, please contact the Camp Atterbury Public Affairs Office.
+To become a member of CAVMA or to volunteer at the museum, please contact the Camp Atterbury Public Affairs Office.

-About the Atterbury POW Chapel
+Camp Atterbury POW Chapel

 The Prisoner of War Chapel, also called the "Chapel in the Meadow," is a reminder of the rich history of Camp Atterbury and the men from Italy and Germany who were prisoners of war at Camp Atterbury during World War II.
 Click here to read more

 When the Indiana National Guard acquired the former Muscatatuck State Developmental Center grounds for use as the U.S. Army’s premier urban training facility, it made a promise to preserve and protect the buildings that make up the Muscatatuck State Hospital Historic District.
 The Muscatatuck Museum located near Butlerville, Ind., has a rich display of memorabilia from throughout the history of the hospital, dating back to 1919.
 For more information, please contact the Muscatatuck Public Affairs Office at 317-247-3300 Ext.
 41610.